-Get ahead of weed pressure and supply challenges this fall for a cleaner start to planting next spring.
+Get ahead of weed pressure this fall for a cleaner start to planting next spring.

 Emerging fall and winter weeds like henbit, poa, morning glory, teaweed. chickweed, dandelion, and other tough-to-control species can be an unwelcome sight.
 However, they can be controlled with an effective fall burndown program.